 Home Equity Loans or HELOCs

-If you are a homeowner, you can tap into the equity you’ve built in your home using a home equity loan or home equity line of credit (HELOC).
+If you are a homeowner, you may be able to tap into the equity you’ve built in your home using a home equity loan or home equity line of credit (HELOC).
 A home equity loan is an installment loan where the borrower receives a lump sum payment and repays it in regular payments with interest.

-A HELOC is a revolving line of credit that the borrower can draw from, and once it is repaid, continue drawing from during a specified period of time.
+A HELOC, on the other hand, is a revolving line of credit that the borrower can draw from and, once it is repaid, continue drawing from during a specified period of time.

 Business Loans

 Small business loans can be used to pay for business expenses.
-Self-employed individuals may be able to qualify for loans from small business administration, banks, or even some business credit cards.
+Self-employed individuals may be able to qualify for loans backed by the U.S. Small Business Administration (SBA), as well as private small business loans offered by banks, credit unions, and online lenders.

 It is important to keep your personal and business expenses separate as a self-employed person.
-If you are using the money for a personal expense, however, avoid borrowing a business loan and vice versa.
+If you are using the money for a personal expense, you’ll want to avoid borrowing a business loan.
+Also keep in mind that many lenders don’t allow you to use personal loans for business expenses.

 The Takeaway